Nutrition and Nephrotic Syndrome

 Your child's healthcare provider or dietitian will advise you on how much fluid your child may have each day.
-This amount is usually given in ounces, cups, or cc.
+This amount is usually given in ounces, cups, or cubic centimeters (cc).

 Following a low-sodium diet

 A low-sodium or salt-restricted diet may be used to help prevent or reduce fluid retention in your child's body.
 The amount of sodium allowed in your child's diet depends on your child's medical condition.
 Your child's healthcare provider or dietitian will determine how much sodium your child can have.
 This is usually expressed in milligrams (mg) per day.
-Some common sodium restrictions include 2,000, 3,000, or 4,000 mg per day.
+Some common sodium restrictions include 1,500 to 2,000 mg per day.
+Sodium intake for your child will often be based on his or her weight.
 With most low-sodium diets, high-sodium foods are limited.
 Salt is not allowed in food preparation or at the table.

 What foods are high in sodium?

 The following foods are high in sodium.
-They should be avoided if your child has been prescribed a low-sodium diet:
+Your child should not eat them if he or she has been prescribed a low-sodium diet:

-Processed foods (meats, such as bologna, pepperoni, salami, hot dogs, sausage)
+Processed foods (meats, such as bologna, pepperoni, salami, hot dogs, and sausage)